Disneyland: Inside Story by Randy Bright

 Disneyland: Inside Story (1987, 240 pages) by Disney Legend Randy Bright is a wonderful look at the first 30 years of Disneyland.
 Randy started at Disneyland in 1959 as a crew member of the Columbia Sailing Ship.
 Since then, he has worked every position at Disneyland, including the Spaceman in Tomorrowland.
 He joined Walt Disney Imagineering in 1968 and worked on show writing.
 He has held various positions, including: Manager of Employee Communications, Manager of Concepts and Communications, Director of Scripts and Show Development, Vice-president Concept Development and Executive Producer for Disneyland and Walt Disney theme parks.
-Randy researched and wrote Disneyland: Inside Storyfor two years; it was published in 1987.
-In 1990, he was struck by a car while bicycling and died.
-He was made a Disney Legend in 2005.
+Randy researched and wrote Disneyland: Inside Story for two years publishing it in 1987.
+Sadly, Randy died in 1989 after being struck by a car while bicycling and died.
+In 2005, Disney inducted Randy as a Disney Legend.

 It was very obvious from the book that Randy loved Disneyland.
 This book was the first official history of Disneyland—and remains the most authoritative one available.
 Don’t let the fact that it stops at 1987 keep you from purchasing this title.

 Originally, as I was reading the book, I kept thinking that most of the information presented, I already knew.
 It wasn’t until I finished the book and started looking at some of my other Disney titles, that I saw that most of them used Randy’s book as a reference.
-It is considered to be the penultimate history of Disneyland.
+Disneyland: Inside Story is the penultimate history of Disneyland.

 Like most works on Disney, the book starts off with a brief history of the Studios and quickly moves into Walt and his fascination with trains.
 The Carolwood-Pacific, Disneylandia and the Burbank site are all discussed–ultimately leading to the Anaheim park that we know today.
 Randy details how Walt struggled to get financing and how he pulled together members of the Studio to do the design work on the attractions.